Sporenoe3D/Mesh2Rig/README.md

 # Mesh2Rig
 Blender add-on for converting mesh to rig

-Will help transfer cloth simulation or something like that to rig.
-This is a test extension that should help transfer the animation of the grid to the rig.
-I made it in 6 hours without any programming knowledge using Ai, so do not judge strictly.
+Will help transfer and bake cloth simulation or something like that to rig.
+This can be useful when transferring animation into a game engine or other software.

+I highly recommend watching the official video tutorial: https://youtu.be/k9EHTYyUhok

 Setup:

-Prepare an object with mesh animation (e.g., cloth simulation) and a duplicate of it, matching its shape on the first frame but without animation.
+Prepare an object with mesh animation (e.g., cloth simulation).

-Stage 1 - Rig Creation:

-Select the non-animated object.
-Generate a rig on it.
-(Optional) In Edit Mode, remove excess bones or add new ones as needed.
-(I use a bone length of 0.003 m)

-Stage 2 - Rig Binding:

-Select the created rig and the non-animated object.
-Perform the second stage.

-Stage 3 - Rig Finalization:

-Select the rig.
-Execute the third stage.

-Stage 4 - Target Assignment:
+Step 1: Automatic Rig generation

-Set the non-animated object as the source.
+Set the maximum number of bones.
-Set the animated object (e.g., with cloth simulation) as the target.

-Stage 5 - Animation Transfer:

-Define the first and last frames of the animation Apply the fifth stage.

-Stage 6 - Final Setup:

-Select the original non-animated object and the rig.
+Set the minimum distance multiplier between bones.
+Set the bone scale controller (adjust if model surfaces are close).

+Step 1.5: Merge Bones

+Allows you to merge selected bones in Edit mode if needed.
+Set Factor: Distance multiplier for searching nearby bones.
+Set Min count: Lower limit for merging bones.

+Steps 2: Making scales for rig

+Steps 3: Automatic Setup

+Use the "Add rotation constraints" checkbox for custom rigs or for low bone counts on high-poly models.
+Recommended to leave off for automated rigs with lots of bones.

+Step 4: Animation Baking

+Set animation Start frame.
+Set animation End frame.
-Complete the process.
+Bake the animation.

+Step 5: Finalize

+Note: Don't forget to remove your initial animation (cloth simulation, deformation modifiers, etc.)

 https://extensions.blender.org/add-ons/mesh2rig/